minprog/pyprog/opdrachten/week6/virus/venglish.md

     *   The output type: `type(generate_virus(0))` must be `str`.

 *   You can give the `random` module a ["seed"](https://docs.python.org/3/library/random.html#random.seed) so that the results are no longer really random.
 This way you can still test the outcome of a function.
-Make sure you call the `random.seed` in the test, so that the function always works randomly in normal situation.
+Make sure you call the `random.seed` only in the test code, so that the function always works randomly when used in the remainder of the assignment.
 An example of a concrete doctest:

         >>> random.seed(0)
         >>> generate_virus(4)